mikepfrank/GLaDOS/src/README.md

 Telegram), or to some local subsystem (e.g., a Unix command prompt on the current host), or to an internal subsystem of the GLaDOS facility itself, such as the memory system, or the settings interface, which lets the AI modify the configuration of the GLaDOS system.
+Another goal is to create a book-authoring system that the A.I. can use to write and edit entire books.

 ### Terminal system (`terminal/`)